espertus/jacquard-examples/README.md

 # Jacquard Quiz 1 Example

-This is an example of a Jacquard autograder for a quiz.
+This is an example of a [Jacquard](https://github.com/espertus/jacquard) autograder for a quiz.

-## Instructions to teachers
+## Teacher Instructions

+### Software Requirements

+* Gradle 8.0 or higher
+* Python 3 in order to test locally by executing `run_autograder.py`

 ### Files